kwazunine/AzureNISTSP80053/README.md

 <!-- CONCLUSION -->
 ## Conclusion
-In conclusion, the adjustments made to the Azure resouces significantly enhanced the security posture of the environment by aligning them with NIST SP 800-53 SC-7 Boundary Protection controls.
-By enforcing measures such as the restriction of inbound and management ports, and the use of private endpoints, high network exposure risks were mitigated.
-These adjustments collectively ensure a more robust defense against unauthorized access, reducing potential attack vectors and reinforcing boundary protection in the Azure environment.
+In summary, the adjustments to the Azure resources greatly strengthened the security posture of the environment by aligning with NIST SP 800-53 SC-7 Boundary Protection controls.
+Measures like restricting inbound and management ports, along with implementing private endpoints, effectively mitigated high network exposure risks.
+Together, these adjustments provide a stronger defense against unauthorized access, reduce potential attack vectors, and reinforce boundary protection within the Azure environment, underscoring the effectiveness of NIST SP 800-53 in safeguarding organizations against cyber threats.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>